 One of the goals of this page is to be a step toward better managing snowmobile use in Tatshenshini-Alsek Park and surrounding areas.
 The Klondike Snowmobile Association is committed to working with BC Parks and other agencies to ensure that safe and appropriate snowmobile use is a sustainable form of winter recreation in the park.

 Where can you ride in the park?

 - Ride Sober – Avoid alcohol until you are finished riding for the day.
 Snowmobile operation in this area requires considerable care, caution and attention.

 - Be prepared – Frequently changing and often adverse weather conditions are normal in this area.

 - Be aware – Check snow conditions regularly and learn how to quickly identify high-risk avalanche areas.
-Be capable and equipped for avalanche self-rescue.

 - Minimize your risk – In hazardous terrain avoid glaciers, traveling underneath cornices, along gullies and in creek beds.

 - Leave no-trace – Leaving behind litter and waste can harm the environment and negatively affect the wilderness experience for others who follow.
 Remember “if you had room to pack it in…you have room to pack it out.”